Insurance11 min read

 Key Facts

-• Mississippi P&C Producer exam uses 100 total questions with 90 scored and 10 pretest items per official outline references.
+• The Mississippi Property and Casualty Producer exam includes 100 total questions with 90 scored and 10 unscored pretest items (Pearson VUE candidate handbook).

 Mississippi P&C producer exam outline 2026 with 7 weighted domains and 100-question format